• AV & IT in the Enterprise – Post 6 of 6

 But the harder conversation is still the upstream one.

-By the time AV is typically engaged on a new build or major fit-out, the building decisions are already made.
+By the time IT is typically engaged on a new build or major fit-out, the building decisions are already made.
 The walls are placed.
 The floors are poured.
 The conduit routes don’t exist because nobody thought to ask.
 In the US and across much of Europe, coring through a concrete floor is not an afternoon’s work.
 It is a planning conversation, a cost conversation, and sometimes a conversation with the building owner about whether it’s permitted at all.

-The argument for getting AV involved at test fit stage is not about ego.
+The argument for getting IT involved at test fit stage is not about ego.
 It is about avoiding expensive compromises later.
 Where walls are placed, where ceiling zones are defined, where power and data are provisioned, all of these decisions shape what AV can and cannot do in that space for the lifetime of the fit-out.
 Getting a seat at that table early is one of the most valuable things a Workplace Architect can do for a project.
 And it is still, frustratingly, the exception rather than the rule.

 Complexity Is Not The Enemy